c-butcher/getting-and-cleaning-data/README.md

 - Appropriately labels the data set with descriptive variable names.
 - Create a second, independent tidy data set with the average of each variable for each activity and each subject.

-### Review Criteria
-Below you can see the elaborate criteria on which we are to be judged!
-You will notice that accuracy in our data calculations was not one of the criteria.
-Instead we are to be judged on whether we submitted the correct files, and that our documentation is well-written.

-- The submitted data set is tidy.
-- The Github repo contains the required scripts.
-- GitHub contains a code book that modifies and updates the available codebooks with the data to indicate all the variables and summaries calculated, along with units, and any other relevant information.
-- The README that explains the analysis files is clear and understandable.
-- The work submitted for this project is the work of the student who submitted it.

 ### Instructions
 This analysis requires that you have the `curl`, `dplyr` and `tidr` libraries installed.
 If you do not have them installed, then you can run the following command:
 ```r